beau-gosse/quill/core/components/quill/docs/index.md

 2. Click Install and follow the instructions.
 3. Clear Cache.
 4. Turn on Friendly URLs. (+ Rename the `ht.access` file to `.htaccess`)

+## Upgrading
+As of version **1.0.4 Beta**, Quill's transport package name has changed from `quill-x.x.x-release.transport.zip` to `quill2-x.x.x-release.transport.zip`.
+This helps avoid conflict with another unrelated extra.
+This should also take care of an issue preventing Quill from showing up in the installer.
+Before upgrading, you should back up your blog if upgrading from versions prior to **1.0.4 Beta**, as the upgrade  may duplicate data.

 ## Getting Started